Paul carries Thunder in 4th and OT of victory over Nets

 Prince made his first five shots, including four 3-pointers, but the Thunder got the better of it when the teams went to their benches and opened an eight-point lead in the second quarter before taking a 49-48 lead to the locker room.

-Dinwiddie and LeVert then scored eight apiece in the third, carrying Brooklyn to a 77-74 lead going to the final period.
+Dinwiddie, who started 0 for 7, and LeVert then scored eight apiece in the third, carrying Brooklyn to a 77-74 lead going to the final period.
+That was all ruined by 1-for-8 shooting in OT.

+“We played some really good basketball.
+That’s the shame about it,” Nets coach Kenny Atkinson said.
+“The defense was pretty good.
+Obviously, Chris Paul hit some tough, big shots at the end of the game.
+But we scored, I think, two points in overtime.
+Our offense is just not where it needs to be.”

 TIP-INS

 Thunder: Coach Billy Donovan said Gallinari was sore and he wanted to rest the forward for the busy month ahead.
-Oklahoma City plays 17 games in January and doesn’t have a single stretch of more than one day off in between games. … Donovan wasn’t ready to ponder the thoughts of a rested Russell Westbrook making his first trip back to Oklahoma City on Thursday.
-Houston coach Mike D’Antoni plans to rest Westbrook on Wednesday in Atlanta so he’ll be fresh for the second night of a back-to-back.
-“We’re worried about Brooklyn right now,” he said before the game.
-“We’ll cross that bridge when we get there.”
+Oklahoma City plays 17 games in January and doesn’t have a single stretch of more than one day off in between games. … Dennis Schroder finished with 14 points but was just 5 for 15.

 Nets: Kyrie Irving missed his 25th straight game with his right shoulder injury.
 Coach Kenny Atkinson said he and his point guard are on the same page about the injury, even though Irving said Saturday he had bursitis in the shoulder and Atkinson had previously denied a report that he did. … The Nets began a stretch of seven home games out of eight, and won’t even require a flight for the lone road game, a trip to Philadelphia for a Jan.
 15 game.